arista-eosplus/BurstMonitor/7150/README.md

 If you run a release prior to these, you will be exposed to a bug which can cause the forwarding agent on the switch to restart.

+__**Please contact eosplus-dev@arista.com if you would like an officially supported release of this software and determine how best to provide this to your customer so that it will be a TAC supported product.**__

 ## Introduction

 The Burst Monitor observes the bit rate of interfaces and records bursts of